 The industry also impacts potential salaries.
 Some industries, such as consulting, technology, or financial services, pay higher average wages than industries like nonprofit, government, and hospitality.
 Some industries may also prefer applicants with one degree over the other.
 For example, an MBA graduate may thrive in the healthcare industry thanks to their leadership and administrative skills.
 A master's in business graduate may find more success in a logistics company where they provide a crucial skill, such as supply chain management.

-Switching Careers vs. Advancing Careers
+Switching vs. Advancing Careers

 Picking between an MBA and a master's in business also depends heavily on career goals.
-Generally, an MBA allows current professionals to advance their pre-existing career.
+Generally, an MBA allows current professionals to advance their pre-existing careers.
 Most MBA curricula focus on teaching management, leadership, and general business skills, priming graduates for upward mobility within their current business or industry.

 Alternatively, someone looking to switch careers may benefit from a master's in business.
 A master's in business teaches specific skills, preparing graduates to leave their current industry.
-However, some current professionals find that mastering a specific field of business helps them advance their career.
+However, some current professionals find that mastering a specific field of business helps them advance their careers.
 The specialization you choose for your master's in business influences your career trajectory.

 Program requirements, available courses, and career outcomes vary by institution.
 If your goal is to switch or advance your career, research schools and programs that align with your goals.
 Some schools specialize in career advancement, while others focus on helping students switch fields.
 Ultimately, the institution you choose may have the biggest impact on your career.

-Is an MBA harder than a master's?
+Is an MBA program harder than an MS program?

 Recommended Reading